 By about 16 weeks of age, most breeds of dogs will be able to sleep through the night.
-Generally, puppies require 6 to 10 hours of sleep to maintain their high energy levels.
+Generally, puppies require abundant sleep – about 6 to 10 hours a day – to maintain their high energy levels.
 Sleep is an essential element of human and canine development.
 Make sure you and your new dog are rested and fit for all that life has to offer you.

 Your new puppy is a real ball of energy.
 He or she can sometimes seem like a never-ending source of energetic excitement, but then it happens: Your pup gets all tuckered out and can sleep for what seems like hours, even in the middle of the day.
 What’s a healthy sleep schedule for a growing pup anyway?
 Your growing baby dog needs sleep.
 A lot of it.
 Puppies sleep a lot during the daytime and typically require about 6 to 10 hours in the evening, too.
 Your pup will likely pass out quite hard after getting a lot of activity in.
 A walk around the block, some kisses, and play might be all it takes.
 Then your pup will lay wherever he or she is and be quickly in dreamland.